edualm/SeedTruck/README.md

 It uses SwiftUI 2, and as such, can only run on iOS/tvOS 14+, watchOS 7+ and macOS 11+.

-The app should be useable, but please keep in mind that it's still under active development, and won't have a tagged release until a bit after the official versions of the OS versions described above are released.
+The app should be useable on iOS, tvOS and watchOS. macOS support will be worked on as soon as macOS 11 is released to the public.

 ## Screenshots